-Stage A3a: Crop type and soil nutrient status Table 7 Stage A3b: Adjustments following applications of bulky organic manures
+Stage A3a: Crop to be grown Table 7 Stage A3b: Adjustments following applications of bulky organic manures

 Stage A3a.
 Crop to be grown

 Where soil analysis before planting shows low concentrations of soil P, K or Mg, it is important to correct these shortages by thorough incorporation of appropriate quantities of fertilisers (Table 7).